cunla/fakeredis-py/docs/index.md

 'baz'
 ```

-It is also possible to mock connection errors, so you can effectively test
+It is also possible to mock connection errors, so you can effectively test your error handling.
-your error handling.
-Simply set the connected attribute of the server to
-`False` after initialization.
+Set the connected attribute of the server to `False` after initialization.

 ```pycon
 >>> import fakeredis